Sedum spathulifolium - 'Purpureum' (Stonecrop, Sedum)

 View all the plants listed in Genus Sedum

-Look up other types of alpines with red flowers, or alpines with red foliage
+View other alpines with red flowers, or alpines with red foliage